lyxell/logifix/README.md

 ### Intelligent equational reasoning

-Logifix is more than a search-replace system.
+Logifix is more than a search-and-replace system.
 It achieves intelligent equational reasoning through the use of articulation points in the rewrite graph.

 ### Speed